View the pre-application planning advice that we offer for mineral, waste and county council applications.

 We have adopted a local list of validation requirements for planning applications (pdf / 1 MB).
 This is a detailed guide to the information that may be required when submitting a planning application.
 Other useful guidance which may help those involved in the planning process include:

-- Description of development guidance - new (pdf / 461 KB) - how to describe your development proposal within your planning application; and
+- description of development guidance (pdf / 461 KB) how to describe your development proposal within your planning application; and

 Our planning process flowcharts provide additional guidance in easy to understand format: